nergig/Projects/Piezoelectric Paper Characterization and Application/readme.md

 Peter_poster_final: A poster focus on the fiber content effect on piezopaper's stiffness and piezoelectric response

+Paper Accelerometeer Measurement: A spreadsheet include the perforamnce of piezopaper accelerometer and compares it to a commerically used one.

 Extended Research Abstract: An abstract for the fiber content effect.
 The abstract explains the research methods and discuss the results.

 videos: 2 interesting video demos for the piezo accelerometer and speaker